-A quick disclaimer – while all bags were sponsored by CabinZero, distributor BOIA Pte Ltd, or the-Expedition, I definitely wouldn’t have ended up with 3 versions of the bag if I didn’t like it at all.
-Spoiler alert – I love this bag and still use it on most of my travels, but I’ve also found that each version has differing features that make quite a big impact on the user, so I wanted to be able to test them all for myself, show you these different features, and let you decide which version might fit your own travel style best if you’ve been thinking about getting one.
+A quick disclaimer – while all bags were sponsored by CabinZero, distributor BOIA Pte Ltd, or the-Expedition, I definitely wouldn’t have ended up with so many different versions of the bag if I didn’t like it at all.
+I personally love this bag and still use it on most of my travels, but I’ve also found that each version has differing features that make quite a big impact on the user, so I wanted to be able to test them all for myself, show you these different features, and let you decide which version might fit your own travel style best if you’ve been thinking about getting one.

 THE ULTIMATE CABINZERO REVIEW